BishoyA/posts-social-shares-count/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses

-Plugin that gives you shortcodes and PHP functions to count posts/pages shares on the following social networks: Facebook, Twitter, Google Plus, Pinterest, Stumble, Delicious, LinkedIn.
+Plugin that gives you shortcodes and PHP functions to count posts/pages shares on 7 social networks!

 == Description ==
 = About =